open223/docs.open223.info/tutorials/builder-tools.md

-# Using Bob
+# Using Model Building Tools

-Should we have this here?
-Just link to bmotif for now?
+Link to Bob with description (and note that it's not yet complete)

+Link to BMOTIF